This section will provide information on the following:

 eMajor is a University System of Georgia program that has delivered flexible, online degree programs through multiple USG institutions since 2012.
 The purpose of eMajor is to provide quality, innovative, high-demand programs through traditional institutions.
 Developed and maintained by committed faculty and dedicated instructional design professionals, each course is consistent in quality, design, and accessibility standards and taught by University System of Georgia instructors.
 A cornerstone of eMajor is the inclusion of prior learning assessments in several programs, shortening time to degree.

-eMajor is designed to expand a student’s educational experiences independent of time, location, and physical boundaries. eMajor courses are taught completely online; students are never required to meet face-to-face with their instructors.
+eMajor courses are designed to expand a student’s educational experiences independent of time, location, and physical boundaries. eMajor courses are taught completely online; students are never required to meet face-to-face with their instructors.
 However, students will have plenty of opportunities to interact with instructors and fellow students in the virtual environment.

 Each online eMajor course has a syllabus and schedule to follow.
 Just as in a course taught on campus, instructors specify the content to be covered, dates for exams and quizzes, individual and group assignments and other activities that students must complete by a specified date.